esorq/Portfolio/README.md

 # Data Science & Machine Learning portfolio
-As an aspiring Data Scientist and Machine Learning engineer, I have built this personal Data Science and Machine Learning portfolio to showcase how I solved different kind of problems by exercising different machine learning approaches.
+As an aspiring Data Scientist and Machine Learning engineer, I have built this personal Data Science and Machine Learning portfolio to showcase how I solved different kind of problems by exercising machine learning approaches.

 ## Introduction